Title (title extra extra large)

 A vacationer speeds along the water on a Jet Ski and crashes.
 The accident lands the rider in the emergency room (ER) with a life-threatening spinal cord injury.
 To make matters worse, the vacationer is battling that injury in a drastically different, unfamiliar city.

 When accidents happen far from home, a trauma nurse works to ensure that patients receive the highest-quality care.
 Trauma nurses work in emergency care facilities, treating injuries that may lead to death or disability.
-Trauma nursing in vacation cities involves caring for critical injuries in settings that center on catering to tourists from diverse backgrounds.
+Trauma nursing in vacation cities involves caring for critical injuries in settings that center on catering to tourists from various backgrounds.

-A Master of Science in Nursing (MSN) program that focuses on the needs of ill or injured tourists as well as diverse patient populations can give trauma nurses a distinct advantage when working in vacation cities.
+A Master of Science in Nursing (MSN) program that focuses on the needs of ill or injured tourists as well as mixed patient populations can give trauma nurses a distinct advantage when working in vacation cities.

 Potential of Critical Injuries for Vacationers